mahmoud-medhat0/3rd-project/instructions/2-deploying-trustworthy-code.md

 #### 3. Analyze Phase

-UdaPeople handles some private information like social security numbers, salary amount, etc. It would be a shame if a package with a known vulnerability left a security hole in our application, giving hackers access to that information!
+rdproject handles some private information like social security numbers, salary amount, etc. It would be a shame if a package with a known vulnerability left a security hole in our application, giving hackers access to that information!
 That’s why we should include a job that checks for known vulnerabilities every time we check in new code.

 - Find the jobs named `scan-frontend` and `scan-backend` in the config file.
   - For both jobs, select a Docker image that is compatible with NodeJS.